ShaneGervais/ShaneGervais/README.md

 - 👋 Hi, I’m @ShaneGervais
-- 👀 I’m interested in Quantum Optics, Quantum Information/Cryptography, Nuclear/Particle physics, Nuclear Astrophysics and Computational physics
+- 👀 I’m interested in Nuclear astrophysics, Particle physics, Quantum physics and Computational physics
-- 🌱 I’m currently a masters student working on characterizing polarisation states using weak measurement procedures
+- 🌱 I’m currently a masters graduate, awaiting for a PhD position.
 - 💞️ I’m looking to collaborate on various scientific research projects.
 - 📫 How to reach me may reach me by email.
-Personal: shanegervais16@gmail.com ; University: esg4256@umoncton.ca
+Personal: shanegervais16@gmail.com ; University: esg4256@umoncton.ca; other: shane.gervais@smu.ca

 <!---
 ShaneGervais/ShaneGervais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.